opencast/opencast/docs/guides/admin/docs/installation/multiple-servers.md

 ### Two-Server Set-up

 This set-up is the minimum set-up recommended for productive use.
-It will separate the presentation layer from the administrative and working layer.
-This means that even if one server is under heavy load while videos are processed, it will not effect the distribution and users should still be able to watch videos smoothly.
-However, it might happen that under heavy load the handling of the administrative user interface gets a bit rough.
+It will separate the video processing from the rest of the system, making the user-facing parts of your system much less affected by heavier loads.

 ### Three (or more) Server Set-up